JamesHazzard/A3DV/README.md

 ### Code directory structure

 Each code directory contains a **config** folder, in which you can store a [config_name].ini file.
 An example of how the config file should be structured is included in each code directory.
 The config file tells the scripts in the code directory where it can find inputs, and where it should store outputs.
+Some paths are relative (see example config files and adjust to your own paths as needed).

 You will also find **data_input**, **data_output**, **plot_output** and **scripts** folders.
 These are relatively self-explanatory.
 The names of these folders match the example config file.